Sharatmaharjan/Notes/BCA/3rd sem/Unit 11: Java Applications.md

 **Explanation**:
 - We create a `JLabel` with the text "Hello, Swing!" and add it to the `JFrame`.
+- FlowLayout arranges components left-to-right, and when the space runs out, it wraps them to the next line.
+The default alignment is center, meaning components will be centered within their allocated space.
+- frame.setLayout(new FlowLayout()) tells the JFrame to use FlowLayout as the layout manager.

 **Sample Output**:
 A window displaying the text "Hello, Swing!".